-Tl;dr: Every block in Nano contains a small Proof-of-Work (PoW) that is used to discourage spam.
+Tl;dr: Every block in Nano contains a small Proof-of-Work (PoW) that is used to discourage spam and ensure everyone can utilize the Nano network.
 When a block contains a proof with a value below the threshold, it is discarded by nodes in the network.
 If the proof is valid, then the block is processed.

 The term PoW was coined in 1999 though the concept behind it dates from a 1993 journal article.
 It was initially designed to combat email spam, forcing the sender to incur a computational burden in order to have its email not be immediately rejected by servers.
 In theory, scaling this computation to a large number of emails (the case of spam) would be impractical.

 PoW was largely popularized by Bitcoin, the first decentralized cryptocurrency network.
-Its purpose is to prevent double-spending by having miners compete for the solution of a [nowadays] very difficult math problem that requires a large number of blind attempts to complete.
+Its purpose is to prevent double-spending by having miners compete for the solution of a [nowadays] very difficult math problem, which requires a large number of blind attempts to complete.

 There are several PoW functions available to use.
-For cryptocurrencies, the ones of interest can be categorized in two schemes:
+For cryptocurrencies, the ones of interest can be categorized into two schemes:

-- CPU-bound, where faster processors (or graphics processors) can more quickly obtain the proof.
+- Compute-bound, where faster processors (or graphics processors) can more quickly obtain the proof, and parallelize the computation.

 - Memory-bound, where the computation speed is bound by memory latency or bandwidth, which is expected to not evolve as quickly as processor speed.

-As such, and as we saw in a previous Nano How, every block must contain a small proof.
+As such, and as we saw in a previous article, every block must contain a small proof.

-A commonly asked question is “Why do receive blocks require PoW?”.
+A commonly asked question is, “Why do receive blocks require PoW?”.
 While the complete answer is more complex than what we intend to go on, it has been discussed in detail.
-Basically, it is used to discourage from creating high depth forks in the network.
+Basically, it is used to discourage the creation of high depth forks in the network.